This one is about big momma, the WDW Full Marathon.

 I did remember reading on another recap how someone petted the wart hog … and then had wart hog stench on her hands for miles.
 So I warned Ginny not to touch this wonderfully adorable little beast … although gotta admit … I was kind of tempted myself.
 It’s like how you always feel the need to smell the spoiled milk after someone just tells you it stinks.

-Running through Animal Kingdom was one of my favorite parts!
-It’s my second favorite park (behind Hollywood Studios) and since my only other experience running through it was during Wine & Dine … aka, Splash and Dash … it was great having no rain this time.
+Good thing because next up on the course was Animal Kingdom!
+It’s my second favorite park (behind Hollywood Studios) and since my only other experience running through Animal Kingdom was during Wine & Dine … aka, Splash and Dash … it was great having no rain this time.

 Now, up until then, I did a good job resisting any character photo stops that had a long line but once I saw Balloo?
 Forget it.
 “Ginny, can we stop, huh, huh, huh, can we stop, please, please, PRETTY PLEASE?”